 A San Francisco Breast lift is typically performed under general anesthesia and may require a recovery period of several weeks.
 It’s important to discuss the risks and benefits of this procedure with a qualified plastic surgeon before making a decision.

-Breast Lift Technique
+San Francisco Breast Lift Technique

-One of the most common concerns for women seeking a breast lift are the scars.
+One of the most common concerns for patients seeking a breast lift are the scars.
 The reality is that every surgical procedure is going to leave some kind of scar.
 It’s a trade off for lifted skin.
 However, these scars can be minimized with exemplary surgical technique and the latest scar management therapies.*

 This incision traces around the pigmented skin of the areola.
 While this incision can allow for very good scar healing, it also may disrupt the milk ducts and glands which can affect your ability to breastfeed in the future.

 This incision begins with a periareolar incision and then runs vertically from the bottom of the areola to the bottom of the breast.

 This breasts incision follows the same path as a keyhole incision, but also runs horizontally along the breast crease in either direction for a short distance.

 After making the incisions, Dr. Sieber will then reshape the breast tissue to create a rounder, fuller breast while at the same time lifting the breast mound to a higher position on your torso, restoring a perkier, younger looking profile.* Breast lift surgery is a same-day procedure performed under general anesthesia.

 Breast Lift Surgery Video

 Preparing for Mastopexy